BeSmarterWithData/ImpactIQ-ServicePrincipal/README.md

      $AppId = "YOUR_APP_ID"              # Your Service Principal Application (Client) ID
      $AppSecret = "YOUR_APP_SECRET"      # Your Service Principal Client Secret
      ```
-   - **For development/testing:** You can store credentials directly in the script file
-   - **For production:** Use secure credential storage (Azure Key Vault, environment variables, etc.)

 ---